dmlc/gluon-nlp/scripts/natural_language_inference/README.md

 The model is following [A Decomposable Attention Model for Natural Language Inference](https://arxiv.org/abs/1606.01933).

+However, some hyperparameters are different:
+1. Xavier initializer is utilized instead of Gaussian initializer.
+The model with later one does not converge.
+2. Dropout layers are removed.
+3. Learning rate is smaller.

 ## Usage
 Put SNLI dataset into `data/`, then train the model with